mytch444/mmusic-go/README.md

 match that path will be ignored.
 This is so you can for example add "/media/music" then add "!/media/music/Katy Perry" to exclude Katy Perry, not that I have anything against Katy Perry.

+In terms of playlist managment `mmusicd` doesn't really do anything.
+When you run it give playlist files as arguments and/or stdin (give `--`) lines to it and it will write everything you give it to `$tmp/playlist`.
+You can add things to this as you go (the write `scan` to `$tmp/in`).

 Send SIGTERM to mmusicd to stop it.